sfx86/colawater-toolbox/README.md

 New tools, behavior changes, new parameters, etc. will result in a major version bump.
 Major versions will always get a new release.
-Anything else is probably just refactoring and does not necessarily need a full release; some minor versions will get releases if neccessary.
+Anything else is probably just refactoring and does not necessarily need a full release; some minor versions will get releases if necessary.
 Modification of tool contents in a backwards-compatible way will result in a minor version bump.
 Changes to documentation, wording, small backward-compatible bugfixes, etc. will result in patch number bump.